GrottoPress/shield/docs/06-LOGIN.md

    class DeleteLogin < Avram::Operation
      # ...
-     include Shield::DeleteLogin
-     # ...
    end
    ```

-   `Shield::DeleteLogin` actually deletes a given login from the database.
-Use this instead of `Shield::LogUserOut` if you intend to actually delete logins, rather than mark them as inactive.
+   `DeleteLogin` actually deletes a given login from the database.
+Use this instead of `LogUserOut` if you intend to actually delete logins, rather than mark them as inactive.

 1. Set up actions: